therealdreg/ptrace_misconfiguration_local_privilege_escalation/README.md

 ## TODO

-*  Research why GDB call system("") is more stable. my code needs the "python -c" thing for a safe execve injection in a bash shell (in other processes I can inject any execve(cmd) without problems, no idea why).
+*  Research why GDB call system("") is more stable and safe. ptrex needs the "python -c" thing for a safe execve injection **in a bash shell** (in other processes I can inject any execve(cmd) without problems, no idea why this happens).